TneitaP/MpiModel/README.md

 ## Teaser
 |    Name    | Usage |
 | ----------        | --- |
-| dB01       |  load rest model from the pkl, and observe the beta para.
+| dB01       |  load rest model from the .pkl, and observe the beta para.
-| dB02       |  load typical poses from pkl, and observe the pose para.
+| dB02       |  load typical poses from .pkl, and observe the pose para.
+| dB03       |  update the MANO(pure hand) support.

-Here is some screen-shot of the two demo.
+Here are the illustrations of the 3 demos.
 - *Demo1*: dB01_LoadShape.py

     View how the first 3 **beta[:3]** parameters identify the person and animal.
     Notice that when increasing **beta[0]** , the female become taller while the male become shorter.

 ![image](illus/illu_shape_3_s.png)

 - *Demo2*: dB02_TypicalPose.py

     View how the first 3 **pose[:3]** parameters(in 1-D scope) influence the model.